Ahmadkharoufeh/Lab2/README.md

 ###  What is the difference between 64 and 32 bit data paths?
 The difference between a 64 bit data and a 32 bit data is the more the bit data the faster the computer will run.

+ ### Data Representation
+Numeric Conversions
+Talkign about each one of these are kinda hard dinary is when you sub thew numbers that fit in to the number you are giviin. the decimal is when you see what  number fits in the number that are giving Hexadecimal Color Representation is